Denker233/drone/README_Project.md

 Now go to 3D Visualization page and select the view of the entities on top right corner.

-There is also a `Add Helicoptor` botton below.
+There is also a `Add Helicoptor` botton below in this page http://127.0.0.1:8081/schedule.html.

 By pressing it, you will be able to see a helicopter on the 3D simulation page.

 ## 3D Visualization
 You will be able to watch the simulation of the drone and the passenger here http://127.0.0.1:8081.